-Partner Contribution Statement must be submitted by all applicant organisations (including the lead applicant) for all small project applications and for regular project applications in the $2^{nd}$ step to confirm each partner's financial contribution to the project.
+Partner Contribution Statement must be submitted by all applicant organisations (including the lead applicant) for all small project applications and for regular project applications in the 2nd step to confirm each partner's financial contribution to the project.

-Letter of Intent is to be submitted by applicant organisations of all regular projects in the first step.
+Letter of Intent is to be submitted by applicant organisations other than the lead applicant of all regular projects in the first step.
 The Letter of Intent must be signed by a head of department or the head of the whole organisation.
 The person does not need to have the official right to sign documents on behalf of the organisation.

 Declaration of Financial Capacity to Undertake Project Activities must be submitted by NGOs and private (non-public equivalent) applicant organisations in project applications to confirm that applicants have the financial capacity required to implement a project.
+The declaration must be signed by a head of department or the head of the whole organisation.
+The person does not need to have the official right to sign documents on behalf of the organisation.

-Supporting documentation for investments: permits and other detailed documentation related to an investment must be submitted for all projects with investments before the investment can be finally approved.
+Supporting documentation for investments like permits and other detailed documentation related to an investment must be submitted for all projects with investments before the investment can be finally approved.